ensteitz/LING-L545/07_Project/README.md

 3. sed '/[^https:\\/\\/.*]/d' \< mod3\_comments.txt \> clean\_comments.txt
 The result is a TXT file that puts each sentence on a new line for sentiment analysis and deletes hyperlinks.

+## Data Analysis:
+I then ran a few data analysis measures on the CSV file.
+This adds two columns to the CSV: sentiment\_score and time\_of\_day.
+These were added to make data visualization easier in the last step.
+A couple of other measures were computed:
+1. The maximum number of upvotes
+2. The maximum number of downvotes
+3.

 ## Sentiment Analysis:
 Using VADER, sentiment analysis was performed on the text scraped from the original Reddit post.
+This was done through the file vader\_sa.py.
+The results were stored in the files sa\_clean\_comments.txt and

 ## Data Visualization